kyleu/projectforge/doc/components/autocomplete.md

 </script>
 ```

-If you use the `export` module in your app, autocompletes will be generated automatically for model relationships.
+If you use the `export` module in your app, autocompletes will be generated automatically for the relationships of models tagged `search`.